Marketing Cloud, Trailhead...

 To address the problem, companies must invest more in enabling their workforce to reskill - starting now.
 Timing is critical.
 The World Economic Forum estimates that more than half (54%) of all employees will require significant reskilling by 2022, but the problem is likely to be even more acute in some regions.
-European Commission figures show that around 37% of workers in Europe don’t have even basic digital skills, not to mention the more advanced and specialised skills companies need to successfully adopt digital technologies.
+European Commission figures show that around 37% of workers in Europe don’t have even basic digital skills, not to mention the more advanced and specialized skills companies need to successfully adopt digital technologies.

 What is required is a holistic solution that prioritises new approaches to skills development within an existing workforce and in previously untapped talent pools.
 Such an approach would also help address the shared responsibility (with governments and education providers) of ensuring that the technological advances of the Fourth Industrial Revolution don’t increase economic inequality as lower-skilled workers find themselves out of a job.

 Although two-thirds of U.S. hiring managers believe that implementing workforce development programmes will help them prepare for future disruptions or innovations, many businesses have been slow to do so.
 They are held back by budgetary constraints, lack of employee time to participate in training, and lack of appropriate training technology.

 This inertia is hard to fathom, given the looming skills gap and the urgent need to develop a proactive response.
 As the skills gap widens, businesses that don’t take steps now to tackle the problem will be left behind.
 Business leaders need to look critically at the technical and ‘human’ skills needed to future-proof their workforce, and move quickly to free up the resources needed to take the first steps towards building a culture of lifelong learning among their employees.